WLNY-TV: Newscasts

 After the acquisition by CBS, on July 2, 2012, the station debuted an hour-long 9 p.m. newscast and a two-hour morning show, Live from the Couch.
 The morning show was hosted by Carolina Bermudez, who left New York City radio station Z100 after seven years co-hosting mornings with Elvis Duran.

-David Friend, the news director for WCBS-TV, believed a 9 p.m. newscast could attract a new audience, particularly among people who did not make it in home in time to watch the news at 6 pm.
+David Friend, the news director for WCBS-TV, believed a 9 p.m. newscast could attract a new audience, particularly among people who did not make it in home in time to watch the news at 6 p.m.
 The new news offering was criticized for not focusing on Long Island, instead providing area-wide news coverage.
 Claude Solnik, writing for Long Island Business News, highlighted the use of Manhattan as a background and the airing of just one to two Long Island–related stories in the news program.
 This drew criticism from the Long Island Fair Media Council, accusing the station of abandoning its focus on Long Island.
 CBS management defended the lack of coverage as related to ongoing work at the WLNY Long Island facility in Melville.
 The facility, which was converted into a news bureau set up to cover Long Island news stories, was completed in July 2012; it also housed a separate sales force.
 On May 23, 2014, WLNY canceled Live from the Couch.

 On April 8, 2019, the newscast was replaced by CBSN New York on WLNY, a rebroadcast of a prime time newscast produced by WCBS's local version of CBSN.
 In 2022, WLNY's newscast was replaced with CBS News New York Now, part of a series of new prime time newscasts on the company's The CW affiliates and independent stations.
 These programs combined local segments with national content produced at the CBS News and Innovation Lab in Fort Worth, Texas.
 The station rebranded as New York 55 in September 2023, coinciding with the eight CBS-owned CW affiliates leaving the network and adopting similar brands.
 The Now news format was discontinued and replaced with an 8 p.m. newscast airing on weeknights.
 Later in 2023, the station began airing the 7 and 8 a.m.
 CBS News New York newscasts originally created for streaming.